 Below: FWLHD Dietitian Tracy Herlihy and FWLHD Community Dietitian Heidi Drenkhahn with final year UoW dietetic students implementing the NSW Health 'Healthy Food and Drink' framework to the health service Kiosk.

-If you would like to find out more about a dietetics placement in the Far West Region (Broken Hill), please contact your university lecturer or the BHUDRH Education Support Administration Assistant, Rachel Lysaght.
+If you would like to find out more about a dietetics placement in the Far West Region (Broken Hill), please contact your university lecturer or the BHUDRH Education Support Officer, Rachel Lysaght.